APSL/puput/README.rst

 -----

-If you have a running Django project and you want to add blog site to your project, please follow :ref:`standalone_app` steps.
-Otherwise follow the :ref:`wagtail_app` steps if you are currently using Wagtail on your project.
+If you have a running Django project and you want to add blog site to your project, please follow **Standalone blog app** steps.
+Otherwise follow the **Wagtail blog app** steps if you are currently using Wagtail on your project.

-.. _standalone_app:

 Standalone blog app
 ~~~~~~~~~~~~~~~~~~~